ordina-jworks/ordina-jworks.github.io/_posts/2017-11-15-JavaDay-Ukraine-2017.md

 As mentioned above for Canary Deployments, Kubernetes offers the possibility to balance load over different versions of your application.
 This makes it a great tool to manage rolling updates of new versions of your application, as well as Blue/Green deployments.
-Although I like the possibilities of the framework, I prefer to use other tools for this like Spinnaker or a service mesh like Istio.
+Although I like the possibilities of the framework, I prefer to use other tools for this like Spinnaker or a service mesh like [Istio](https://istio.io){:target="_blank"}.
 These tools will use Kubernetes for us, so that we don't have to worry about changing and updating configuration files all the time.

 ## Step 8: Debugging